yulongtan/module7-vectors/README.md

 big.shoes <- shoe.sizes[shoe.is.big]  # returns 7, 11, 8
 ```

-THe magic here is that we are once again using _recycling_: the relational operator `>` is _vectorized_, meaning that the shorter vector (the `6.5`) is recycled and applied to each element in the `shoe.sizes` vector, thus producing the boolean vector that we want!
+The magic here is that we are once again using _recycling_: the relational operator `>` is _vectorized_, meaning that the shorter vector (the `6.5`) is recycled and applied to each element in the `shoe.sizes` vector, thus producing the boolean vector that we want!

 We can even combine the second and third lines of code into a single statement.
 You can think of the following statement as saying _shoe.sizes **where** shoe.sizes is greater than 6.5_: